dmlc/xgboost/README.md

 * Portable library
   - Rabit is a library instead of framework, program only need to link the library to run, without restricting to a single framework.
 * Flexibility in programming
-  - Programs call rabit functions, Allreduce, CheckPoint in any sequence, as opposed to defines limited functions and being called.
+  - Programs call rabit functions in any sequence, as opposed to defines limited functions and being called.
   - Program persist over all the iterations, unless it fails and recover
 * Fault tolerance
   - Rabit program can recover model and results of syncrhonization functions calls